catp0wer/catp0wer.github.io/_posts/2017-10-26-Hello-Selenium.md

 Put it in a location you want Selenium to be and remember the location.
-The path will be necessary when creating our project in IDE.
+The path will be necessary when creating our project in the IDE.

 ##### Geckodriver